maxuver/about_me/README.md

-👋 Hi, i'm DevOps Engineer
+👋 Hi, i'm DevOps Engineer at Sardina Systems.
-✨ I worked with XML, groovy, Inventory plugin to create head Jenkins job with user's choise of IBM WebSphere's hosts to execute Jython scripts.
-Currently I work in Java development on application project.
+✨ I work with Linux, Ansiblr and ;earn to code on Python.
 📫 You can write me on Telegram @uverpool and subscribe for my channel about DevOps: https://t.me/devopswithmax

 <!---